Other / mixed grade configuration · Rayne, LA

 What is the racial and ethnic makeup of Mire Elementary School?

-The largest demographic group at Mire Elementary School is White at 81.3%.
-The school serves a diverse student body in Rayne, LA.
+The largest demographic group at Mire Elementary School is White at 81.3% of enrollment, in Rayne, LA.

 What is the Resource Investment Index for Mire Elementary School?

-Mire Elementary School has a Resource Investment Index of 42/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Mire Elementary School has a Resource Investment Index of 42/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page